zpainter/iassist/content/about/general-assembly-minutes-2001.md

 5.2.4 Africa (J Paris)

 Report is from the South African perspective.
 Africa has 54 countries, and a lot of different activities.
-Next year\'s report will be more representative.
+Next year's report will be more representative.
 Issued an invitation to IASSIST to come to Africa.

 ### 5.3 IASSIST Treasury